Filesystems¶

 high-performance parallel scratch filesystem meant for I/O from jobs

-running on that system (e.g., /scratch/summit/janedoe
+running on those systems (e.g., /scratch/alpine/janedoe

 ).
 By default,